tpoveda/tpoveda/README.md

 <hr>

-During my spare time I love to invest my time in developing custom tools and frameworks.
+During my spare time I love to invest my time in developing custom tools, frameworks and pipelines.
 Here are some of my developments:

 ## [tpDcc](https://github.com/tpDcc)